scriptex/scss-goodies/README.md

 ### Grid

-This mixins creates grid rules automagically.
+This mixin creates grid rules automagically.
 There are several variables which can be tweaked to match your project's requirement and then the mixin is ready to be used.

 For a quick demo, please see [this pen](https://codepen.io/scriptex/pen/zMebLX).